chrootid/imunifyavx/README.md

 # imunifyavx
-ImunifyAVX is a malware scanner tools powered by ImunifyAV
+ImunifyAVX is a malware scanner tools powered by ImunifyAV with additional features

 # Supported OS
 1. Stand Alone